shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 ### Learn to play that music instrument

-If you have a music instrument, don't just learn it but master it. if you don't have one, you can skip it. :)
+If you have a music instrument, don't just learn it but master it. you have enough time. if you don't have one, you can skip it. :)

+### Start a new habit

+It takes 21 days to form a habit.
+Congratulations, you have the time.
+Decide a good habit like meditation, exercise, reading book, healthy diet or any other good habit.

+And start developing it day-by-day. by the time lockdown will end, you'll have a good new habit.

+#### Note:
+* Some good habits are automatically building like cleaning hands, hygiene
+* Some bad habits are automatically stopping like smoking etc due to home qurantine :)

-### Create a shot film with your mobile
+### Read a book

+You always wanted to read that book but you couldn't give enough time.

+But now since you are home qurantine, you have a lot of time.
+Start reading a book.
+> That's the thing about books.
+They let you travel without moving your feet.

 ### Write a blog